cutthroat78/Leaving-Cert-Notes/README.md

 - Have seperate page in each subject/chapter of other resources (Slides, videos, links etc.)
 - Look at using dropdown menus to minimize the amount of markdown files/menus
 ### Biology
-- Finish Ecology bookley from Dublin Zoo
+- Finish Ecology booklet from Dublin Zoo
 - Ask Biology teacher for missing digital slides
 - Get enzyme diagrams for enzyme pages
 - Make my own Unit YouTube playlists of videos